Kuznetsov's Fano threefold conjecture via K3 categories and enhanced group actions: Introduction

 \begin{conjecture}[\cite{kuznetsov-fano3fold}] For $1 \leq d \leq 5$ there exists a correspondence $\cZ \subset \cM^2_d \times \cM^1_{4d+2}$ that is dominant over each factor and such that for any point $(Y, X) \in \cZ$ there is an equivalence of categories $\Ku(Y) \simeq \Ku(X)$. \end{conjecture}

 \begin{remark} In this paper, we work with enhanced triangulated categories (see \S\ref{conventions}), so by an equivalence $\Ku(Y) \simeq \Ku(X)$ we mean an equivalence of such enhanced categories; this amounts to $\Ku(Y) \simeq \Ku(X)$ being given by a Fourier--Mukai kernel on $Y \times X$.
-Technically, Kuznetsov's conjecture as stated in \cite{kuznetsov-fano3fold} only requires the existence of a triangulated equivalence $\Ku(Y) \simeq \Ku(X)$, but a different conjecture of Kuznetsov \cite[Conjecture 3.7]{kuznetsov-HPD} implies any such equivalence is of Fourier--Mukai type. \end{remark}
+Technically, Kuznetsov's conjecture as stated in \cite{kuznetsov-fano3fold} only requires the existence of a triangulated equivalence $\Ku(Y) \simeq \Ku(X)$, but a different conjecture of Kuznetsov \cite[Conjecture 3.7]{kuznetsov-HPD} implies any such equivalence is of Fourier--Mukai type.
+In fact, in the cases of interest in this paper, the Fourier--Mukai type conjecture was recently proved in \cite{LPZ-FM}, so our assumption that all equivalences are enhanced is harmless. \end{remark}

 As evidence, Kuzntesov \cite{kuznetsov-fano3fold} proved Conjecture~\ref{conjecture-fano3fold} for $d =3,4,5$.

 \begin{remark} For $d = 1$ the conjecture fails, for the following reason.
 If $V$ is a Fano threefold and $\cA \subset \Db(V)$ is any semiorthogonal component defined as the orthogonal to an exceptional sequence, then the HKR isomorphism and additivity of Hochschild homology gives an isomorphism $\HH_{1}(\cA) \cong \rH^{1,2}(V)$.
 Thus, for $(Y, X) \in \cM^2_d \times \cM^1_{4d+2}$, a necessary condition for the existence of an equivalence $\Ku(Y) \simeq \Ku(X)$ is that $h^{1,2}(Y) = h^{1,2}(X)$.
 This equality holds for $d = 2,3,4,5$, but it fails for $d = 1$, as then $h^{1,2}(Y) = 21$ while $h^{1,2}(X) = 20$.
 In fact, for $d = 1$ there is some subtlety in even defining $\Ku(X)$ --- note that in~\eqref{KuX} we excluded the case $g = 4$ --- but this argument applies to any possible definition of $\Ku(X)$.
 Instead, in an article in preparation Kuznetsov and Shinder show that $\Ku(X)$ and $\Ku(Y)$ are related by a degeneration and resolution: there exists a smooth proper family of categories with generic fiber $\Ku(X)$ and special fiber a categorical resolution of $\Ku(Y)$ for a nodal $Y$. \end{remark}